sammilucia/arch-gaming/README.md

 1. `pacman -S lutris python-magic`
 2. Ensure your Steam profile and games list is set to _public_.
 This is how Lutris discovers your games list.
 (Everything else can be set to private.)
 ![Screenshot from 2021-12-28 16-20-58](https://user-images.githubusercontent.com/3295286/147611722-11763405-64fc-4167-aeb0-e5b95e7b48fa.png)
+3. Run a game, and run `gamemoded -s` to check gamemode is still active while launching a game from Lutris.

 That should be it!
 Run Lutris, and start your games from Lutris, this should hopefully have the most optimised and tested settings for each game.
+If you have any problems, you can run `lutris -d` to see what might be going on.

 ## What do the flags do?
 - `vblank_mode=0` prevents Proton for trying to wait for vblank (the next screen redraw), which depending on a number of factors (desktop environment, and your specific config), it may not even get.
 This can lead to a really weird tearing effect.